 FIG. 5 shows a schematic representation of an Advertisement 50.
-Each Advertisement 50 in the Server Database 730 Resource List 52.
-The Advertisement Information Record 51 contains information identifying the advertisement (including the Advertisement-ID 55), its category, its size, and the hardware required to display the advertisement, such as sound boards, screen resolution and multimedia require- 20 ments.
+Each Advertisement 50 in the Server Database 730 comprises an Advertisement Information Record 51 and a 25 Resource List 52.
+The Advertisement Information Record 51 contains information identifying the advertisement (including the Advertisement-ID 55), its category, its size, and the hardware required to display the advertisement, such as sound boards, screen resolution and multimedia require- 30 ments.
 The Resource List 52 contains a list of resources (bitmaps, animations, digitized audio segments, executable code, etc.) that must exist on the Local Computer 500 or associated local LAN in order to present the advertisement.
-The Resource List 52 includes a unique resource-ID, a resource type, and a resource pointer.
+The Resource List 52 includes a unique resource-ID, a 35 resource type, and a resource pointer.
 The resource pointer identifies a file, a database record, a block of data, or other means of identifying the resource.
 In this manner, resources can be shared by various Advertisements 50.